anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Time you enjoyed wasting was not wasted.
+Quote: The great myth of our times is that technology is communication.

-By: John Lennon
+By: Libby Larsen